-On August 10, 1998, Michel Azibert, who is expected to be elected as a director of the Company upon consummation of the Roll-Up, acquired 50,000 shares of Common Stock from an existing stockholder of the Company for \$6.26 per share pursuant to a purchase right assigned to him by the Company.
-The Company expects to record a noncash compensation charge of \$0.3 million related to the transfer of the purchase right.
+On August 10, 1998, Michel Azibert, who is expected to be elected as a director of the Company upon consummation of the Roll-Up, acquired 50,000 shares of Common Stock for \$6.26 per share pursuant to a purchase right assigned to him by the Company.
+The Company expects to record a noncash compensation charge of \$0.6 million related to the transfer of the purchase right.
 See "Management's Discussion and Analysis of Financial Condition and Results of Operations--Compensation Charges Related to Stock Option Grants".